gallium-aurum-yttrium/easy-v2ray/README.md

     IdentityFile ~/.ssh/your-ec2-encrypted-and-protected-key.pkcs8
     User ubuntu
 ```
+  - After validating connectivity using your encrypted key, ensure you delete the original, non-ecrypted key! rm YOUR_KEY.pem
   - Configure the `Inbound Rules` in the `Security Group` used by the EC2 instance to allow Internet connections for these ports:
     - 80, required by letsencrypt.org
     - 443, will be used for normal web traffic and V2Ray websocket